Venue:ORCA – Odishi Research Centre Auditorium, XIMB Squae

-The UN Convention on the Rights of the Child (UNCRC) outlines human rights of children (those aged below 18), which cover their rights to survival, protection, participation, and development.
-In order to comply with UNCRC’s legally binding provisions within the state, Government of Odisha (GoO) in 2010, created post of State Commissioner for Protection of Child Rights.
-Sustainable Development Goals too make child rights salient with Target 16.2 calling for ending violence against children.Yet, there is rampant violation of rights and continuing abuse of children in Odisha.
-National Crime Records Bureau data reveals state has 4th worst record of sexual crimes against children, NFHS-4 data show over 1 in 5 women still get married before turning 18, 37 % migrants in the state are children, child trafficking rose 44 % in 2016, and while exact figures are debated, significant number of children remain out of school.
+The UNCRC legally makes it binding for the states to ensure that all children (below 18) freely enjoy their rights to survival, protection, participation, and development.
+Further, the Target 16.2 of Sustainable Development Goals (SDGs) calls for ending abuse, exploitation, trafficking and all forms of violence against and torture of children.
+In keeeping with this, the Government of Odisha (GoO) has already created the post of a State Commissioner for Protection of Child Rights (SCPCR) in 2010.
+Yet, there is rampant violation of child rights and continuous abuse of children in the State.Yet, there is rampant violation of rights and continuing abuse of children in Odisha.
+National Crime Records Bureau data reveals that the State has the 4th worst record of sexual crimes against children.
+According to NFHS-4, over 1 in 5 women still get married before turning 18; 37 % migrants in the State are children; child trafficking has risen to 44 % in 2016; and while exact figures are still being debated, significant number of children remain out of school.

-Clearly, a paradigm shift is needed to ensure Odisha’s children grow in a healthy, safe, and free milieu that enables their comprehensive development.
-Child Friendly Accountability (CFA) ensures child rights and reduces violence against children by providing children (and the community) knowledge about their legally enforceable rights and about what duty bearers in child protection system should do to uphold these.
-It enables children and their representatives to engage in an informed dialogue with authorities, whose failure to uphold child rights obligations, allows the former to identify a recourse action or to help government improve its ability to meet obligations.
-This makes it an empowering mechanism and a process for positive change.
+Clearly, a paradigm shift is needed through the adoption of a Child Friendly Accountability (CFA) approach wich will ensure that all children enjoy their rights and violence is reduced by providing children (and the community) knowledge about their legally enforceable rights and about what the duty bearers should do to uphold these.
+It will enable children and their representatives to engage in an informed dialogue with authorities.
+Ways need to be discussed to devise an improved child protection system, through proper institutional strengthening, and mainstreaming CFA, at the local, regional and national levels.

 - What are the major impediments to protection of child rights in Odisha?

 - How can CFA be integrated at various levels of administration in Odisha?
 What mechanisms can help create an active grievance redressal system?